plausible/website/_articles/open_source_web_analytics.md

 Yes, you can self-host Plausible Analytics.
 Plausible Analytics Self-Hosted is our free as in beer and free as in speech version.
 It’s exactly the same product as our Plausible Analytics Cloud solution, only the self-hosted version you have to install, host and manage yourself.

 We're fully open source and all our code is available on GitHub.
-Take a look at the full details of our [self-hosted web analytics](https://plausible.io/blog/self-hosted-web-analytics-beta) solution.
+Take a look at the full details of our [self-hosted web analytics](https://plausible.io/self-hosted-web-analytics) solution and read here the [installation instructions](https://docs.plausible.io/self-hosting).

 ## Plausible is open in other ways too